Oil rises as Saudi Arabia signals OPEC cuts to continue under new energy minister

-Prices were heading for a fourth day of gains and were also supported by comments from United Arab Emirates energy minister saying OPEC and its allies are committed to balancing the crude market.
+Prices climbed for a fourth day and were also supported by comments from the United Arab Emirates' energy minister that OPEC and its allies are committed to balancing the crude market.

-"There is no shift in Saudi oil and OPEC policy.
-Prince Abdulaziz will work on strengthening cooperation among OPEC and non-OPEC," a Saudi official said on Sunday.

-Saudi Arabia's king appointed his son, Prince Abdulaziz bin Salman, as energy minister on Sunday, replacing Khalid al-Falih and for the first time handing the portfolio to a member of the royal family.
+Salman, a long-time member of the Saudi delegation to the Organization of the Petroleum Exporting Countries (OPEC), was named to the position on Sunday, replacing Khalid al-Falih.
+He is the son of Saudi King Salman and this is the first time the energy portfolio has been handed to a member of the royal family.

-Prince Abdulaziz has been a longstanding member of the Saudi delegation to the Organization of the Petroleum Exporting Countries (OPEC).

 He helped to negotiate the current agreement between OPEC and non-OPEC countries including Russia, a group known as OPEC+, to cut global crude supply to support prices and balance the market.